 3. Grab your mates and visit some Brixton breweries

-When it comes to the best things to do in Brixton, getting the beers in definitely has to be up there.
+When it comes to the best things to do in Brixton, getting the beers in definitely has to be up there as one of the top spots.
 After all, this lively pocket of South London has more than its fair share of nightlife – more on that later – so what better way to start the night than by going on a tour of Brixton’s breweries, hey?!

 After a few pints here, continue past the railway arches to the famous and long-standing Brixton Brewery, where you can stop for a thirst-quenching Coldharbour lager or two.
-End up at both Clarkshaws and Friendship Adventures breweries – situated on the way to Loughborough Junction – and see where the night takes you.
-We’ll cheers to that!
+End up at both Clarkshaw’s and Friendship Adventures breweries – situated on the way to Loughborough Junction – and see where the night takes you, but don’t blame us if you wake up the next day feeling rough!

 4. Dance the night away at Electric Brixton or Phonox